Kmolts/APRS-Twitter-Bot/README.md

 # APRS-Twitter-Bot

+DESC:
-tweets out latitude, longitude, and altitude automatically every 15 minutes
+tweets out latitude, longitude, and altitude automatically every 15 minutes until terminated

+HOW TO USE:
+change the following variables in the index to your specific info then run... aprskey, callsign, twitterKey, twitterSecret, twitterCallBack, accessToken, accessTokenSecret